-Gaming enhances and builds various skills.
-From hand eye co-ordination to leadership skill building, games can help kids grow.
+The impact of video games has many positive effects and builds various skills.
+From hand eye coordination to problem-solving skills, games can help kids grow.
 Leadership and co-operation skills are needed to be successful in most games.
-The good and evil themes of many games also help kids to feel good about making moral decisions.
-Even the army uses similar types of games to improve soldiers hand eye co-ordination and listening and comprehension skills.
-So consider that while kids are enjoying themselves they are also improving themselves.
+The good and evil themes ofmany games also help kids to feel good about making moral decisions.
+Even the army uses similar types of games to improve soldiers visual attention skills and listening and comprehension skills.
+So consider that while kids are enjoying themselves, they are also improving themselves.

 Friendship and Communication:

-In the world of online gaming many different kinds of people interact and work together.
-At a time in life when kids could feel outcast, an online community can help them to feel like part of a group.
+In the world of online gaming, many kinds of people interact and work together.
+At a time in life when kids could feel outcast, an online community can help them to improve their social skills.
 Gamers often praise each other for completing missions and feel a sense of companionship with those they have played with.
-Friendships develop out of co-operation and competition during game play and the interpersonal skills that are built while socializing this way can transfer over into everyday life.
+Friendships develop out of co-operation and competition during game play, and the interpersonal skills that are built while socializing this way can transfer over into everyday life.

 Goal Setting and Rewards:

-Gaming can allow kids to see the cause and effect of hard work and determination.
-The sense of elation that is felt after achieving a goal or completing a task will illustrate to kids that being successful in their goals and seeing their plans work out give a strong sense of self satisfaction.
+Video game playing can allow kids to see the cause and effect of hard work and determination.
+The sense of elation that is felt after achieving a goal or completing a task will illustrate to kids that being successful in their goals and seeing their plans work out give a strong sense of self-satisfaction.
 They will understand that determination and hard work will be rewarded in the end.
 This is a quality that is invaluable in a young person and in life.

 Economics and Money Management: